diogocorreia98/ttrpg-apps/README.md

 ## Features

-- Editable left and right hand equipment fields with options for lighting source, shield, spellcasting focus, two-handed weapon, one-handed weapon and other items.
+- Equip or unequip items in each hand with options for item, environment, weapon and shield.
+The button shows "Equip" when the hand is empty or combat is off and "Unequip" when holding something in combat.
 - Button to mirror the item from one hand to the other whenever exactly one hand is empty.
 - Equipping or removing a shield consumes an action if any are available; otherwise the action is blocked.